Seth Mnookin, Associate Professor and Director

 Thomas Levenson, Professor

 Thomas Levenson is Professor of Science Writing at the Massachusetts Institute of Technology.
-He heads both the Program in Writing and Humanistic Studies and the Graduate Program in Science Writing there.
+He heads the Graduate Program in Science Writing there.
 Levenson has written four books on science and the history of science: Newton and the Counterfeiter (2009), Einstein in Berlin (2003), Measure for Measure: A Musical History of Science (1994) and Ice Time: Climate Science and Life on Earth (1989), and his work has been translated into six languages besides English.
 He has also produced, directed, written, and or executive produced several science documentaries, most recently the PBS mini-series Origins, (2004 – E. P.) and the “Back to the Beginning” episode in that series (Written, Produced and Directed), for which he received the 2005 National Academies Communication Award.
 Prior to Origins, Levenson produced the “Dome” episode in the Public Broadcasting Service series Building Big, hosted by David Macaulay, honored by a 2001 George Foster Peabody Award.
 He blogs at The Inverse Square Blog and Balloon Juice and his short-form writing has appeared in a wide range of newspapers, magazines and digital publications.
 Levenson earned his bachelor’s degree in East Asian Studies from Harvard, and now lives about three miles from the scenes of his undergraduate indiscretions with his wife, Katha Seidman, and the apple of his eye, Henry.

 Shannon Larkin, Academic Administrator